ElliottDG/Cyber-Write-Ups/HTB/Forensics/Illumination/Illumination.md

 }
 ```
 Hmmm, that top line is interesting.
 The token has been replaced for a security risk.
-These is a chance a developer has left this in the git logs.
-Thats what we can look at next.
+There is a chance a developer has left this in the git logs.
+That's what we can look at next.
 To do this just traverse in the terminal into the folder holding the `.git`.
 This is what you'll see when you use the command:

 ```bash
 $ git log